 Talkwalker has a free option, Talkwalker Alerts.
 While Talkwalker Alerts won’t calculate the Share of Voice for you and won’t provide you with any insights into the data, you can still run a search for mentions of your brand and for mentions of your competitors’ brands, and calculate Share of Voice by hand in a separate Excel spreadsheet.
 Scroll down to the tool number five to find out how.

 SproutSocial is a social media management tool with social listening as one of its features.
 This means SproutSocial covers not only your overall brand awareness but also your advertising efforts.
-The tool measures Share of Voice on social media, news, blogs, and the web just as other tools on this list, and it also measures PPC Share of Voice.
+The tool measures Share of Voice on social media, news, blogs, and the web just as other tools on this list, and it also allows you to measure PPC Share of Voice.
 This makes it one of the best Share of Voice tools.
-You get a clear understanding of where your brand stands both in terms of its organic reach and advertising.
+You get a clear understanding of where your brand stands both in terms of its organic reach and share of advertising.
 You can also compare engagement and analyze the products to discover their own shares.

 5. Social Searcher + Spreadsheet

 This is a free option for those who don’t want to invest in paid tools.
 Social Searcher monitors major social networks and the web.
-If you enter the name of your brand in a search bar, the tool will search the mentions of your brand among its sources, and then return a number.
-You’ll also see a number of authors who’ve supposedly talked about your brand and the brand’s overall sentiment.
+The tool will know how to track the mentions of your brand among its sources as soon as you enter the name of your brand in a search bar, and then return a number.
+You’ll also see a share of authors who’ve supposedly talked about your brand and the brand’s overall sentiment.
 Save the number of mentions in a Google spreadsheet, and repeat the process for all of your major competitors.
-Make sure to copy all the results into Excel, as Social Searcher doesn’t save the information.
+Make sure to copy all the results into Excel to save for your reports, as Social Searcher doesn’t save the information.

 Once you’ve collected the data on all of your main competitors, add up the number of mentions for your brand and your competitors’ brands.
 Divide the number of your mentions by the total number, and turn the fraction into a percentage to get your Share of Voice.
 Repeat for every competitors’ brand if you’re doing that as a part of competitor research.

-You can use this Google spreadsheet to help you with calculations.
+You can use this Google spreadsheet to help you with calculation.
 Simply put down your numbers instead of the numbers in the table.